0x251e/challenges/_posts/2024-09-10-pixel-pursuit.md

 You are hired as a forensic analyst in a particular company and given a task to analyze network traffic of a internal mail server.
 This internal mail server has come under suspicion of being compromised.
 A series of suspicious emails have been flagged by the IT team, and they believe one of these emails contains a hidden tracker designed to leak sensitive information.

 Your task is to analyze the provided packet capture (PCAP) file from the company’s mail server traffic.
-Within this data, one of the emails contains a tracking pixel image designed to communicate with an external server.
-The flag is embedded in this pixel image.
+One of the email looks suspicious compared to the others.

 - Category: Forensic